About Cron Jobs

 Why is my cron job not running?

 The most common issue is timezone confusion.
 Cron jobs on servers usually run in UTC time, not your local time.
-Always check your server's timezone (date command in Linux) and adjust your expression accordingly.
+Always check your server's timezone with the date command in Linux and adjust your expression accordingly.

 Does this tool use a server to calculate dates?